bhiziroglu/Generative-Adversarial-Networks/README.md

 ## What Changed?
 - Labels are no longer used.
 - tanh() as an activation function is added to every layer of generator.
+- Input images are normalized between [-1,1]
 - Log probabilities are added to the loss functions.

 ## ☑ TODO
-- [X] Losses are good and agrees with the paper.
+- [X] Losses are logical and agree with the paper.
 - [X] Output images are selected manually from a wide range of images created.
 Decide how that selection should be made.
 - [ ] MLPs take very long time to produce good output for CIFAR-10 images.
 Try to use CNNs.
 - [ ] Apply the model to Labeled Faces in the Wild dataset.